Kuruthipunal (film): Development

-Casting and filming
+Casting

 Besides producing the film and writing the screenplay, Haasan also portrayed the lead character Adhi Narayanan.
-He approached Arjun to portray Abbas; Arjun agreed to do the film even without hearing the narration until fiming began.
+He approached Arjun to portray Abbas; Arjun agreed to do the film even without hearing the narration until filming began.
 Nassar, who portrayed the Naxalite leader Badri, said he had the freedom to interpret the character in his own way and that he "didn't really 'act' in the film.
 The context of every scene was so well established, that I did nothing more than maintain a stoic expression in most scenes.
 The fact that my character was torturing someone and yet my face was so calm contributed to the impact."
 Vikram dubbed the voice of Sab John, who portrayed the Naxalite Narasimham, and Rohini dubbed the voice of Gautami, who portrayed Adhi's wife Sumitra.
 Kuruthipunal is the fourth collaboration between Haasan and Gautami, and the last one until the release of Papanasam (2015).
+It is the Tamil debut of K. Viswanath.
+Arvind Krishna, an assistant cinematographer, also joined the cast at Sreeram's insistence.

+Filming

 Kuruthipunal was the first Indian film to use Dolby Stereo surround SR technology.
 While composing the score for Badri, Mahesh decided to make the film sound ominous, and he "wanted the omen of death to reflect" on the character's face.
 According to Sreeram; "I am not a cinematographer but someone who is part of the expedition group ...
 There were lots that were planned ahead of the shoot, which made it easier for us."
 To collect details about RPG rocket launching, Haasan met many army personnel.
 The police uniforms and haircuts seen in the film were made in accordance with National Police Academy specifications.
 While filming the scene in which Adhi interrogates Badri, Sreeram took liberties with the way real interrogations take place; he did not want the scene to look mundane, but was "opting for that visual style for the first time ... it also came from a point of commercial interest".
 Despite the tight schedule and budget for the film, filming was completed within 30 days.
 According to Sreeram; "The shooting was akin to a war footing.
 You cannot shoot three or four scenes a day, if not for a great star cast."

 Release

-Kuruthipunal was released on 23 October 1995, Diwali day, and Drohi was released on 7 July 1996.
+Kuruthipunal was released on 23 October 1995, Diwali day, and Drohi on 7 July 1996.
 For the premiere of Kuruthipunal in Madras, Haasan invited numerous Bollywood personalities, including Nihalani and Manmohan Shetty, who produced Drohkaal.
 Despite facing competition from Muthu, which was released on the same day, Kuruthipunal became a commercial success.
 Kuruthipunal was included as part of a retrospective to Kamal Haasan under the category "Director in Focus" at the International Film Festival Rotterdam.